-Commercial real estate can be a lucrative investment, but it’s important to know what you’re doing before making an offer.
+Commercial real estate can be a lucrative investment, but knowing what you’re doing is important before making an offer.
 In this guide, we will walk you through the process of making an offer on a commercial property.
-We’ll discuss how to make an offer on commercial real estate.
+We’ll discuss how to buy commercial property effectively and even how to make smart investment decisions.
 So whether you’re a first-time investor or just looking for some tips on making an offer, this guide is for you!

 Key Takeaways